 This hands-on evaluation of the horse is the cornerstone of the practice.
-Starting in the horse’s stall a thorough exam is performed of various structures depending on the presenting complaint.
+Starting in the horse’s stall, we listen to the horse's history and perform a thorough exam of the whole horse, focusing on various structures depending on the presenting complaint.
 The horse is then taken out for the moving part of the exam.
-Each horse is worked lunged on soft and hard surfaces.
-There is also an outdoor arena, so if your horse’s lameness is better viewed under saddle then bring your tack.
+Each horse is lunged on soft and hard surfaces.
+There is also a covered outdoor arena, so if your horse’s lameness is better viewed under saddle please bring your tack and a helmet.
 Flexion tests are then performed.
-Once the soundness evaluation is completed a plan for further diagnostics or treatment is developed with owner/ trainer involvement.
+We evaluate the horse's response to flexions both passively (how they feel while we are performing the flexion) and actively (how they move after the flexion is done), Once the soundness evaluation is completed, a plan for further diagnostics or treatment is developed with owner/ rider/ trainer involvement.

 Pre - Purchase Examinations